Nirc/downcount/Javascript/README.md

 ﻿
-Uses the same recursive brute force method as the C\# implmentation Comes with a console tester written in node
+Uses the same recursive brute force method as the C\# implementation Comes with a console tester written in node

 ```